bitrise-io/devcenter/_articles/en/reviews/build-trigger-api-draft.md

 ---
 Triggering builds with the API.

 You can define parameters for the build like what `branch`, `tag` or _git commit_ to use and what _build message_ to present on the Build's details page.

 {% include message_box.html type="note" title="Interactive cURL call configurator" content="You can find an interactive cURL call configurator by clicking on the `Start/Schedule a build` button on your app's [bitrise.io](https://www.bitrise.io) page and switching to `Advanced` mode in the popup.
 At the bottom of the popup you can find a `curl` call, based on the parameters you specify in the popup. "%}

-## How to start a build by calling the Trigger API?
+## Triggering a new build

-You have to call your build trigger with a `POST` request with a JSON body.
+To trigger a new build with the Bitrise API, call a `POST` request with a JSON body.
+Here's an example `curl` request:

-{% include message_box.html type="note" title="Build Trigger Token and App Slug" content=" When you use the Bitrise Trigger API you have to specify the App's `Build Trigger Token` and `App Slug`.
-You can view both and regenerate your App's Build Trigger Token anytime you want to, on the `Code` tab of the app. "%}
+    bash

-{% include message_box.html type="important" title="Old API token parameter" content=" The old `api_token` parameter is DEPRECATED, please use the `build_trigger_token`parameter instead. "%}
+    curl -X POST -H 'Authorization: token THE-ACCESS-TOKEN' 'https://api.bitrise.io/v0.1/apps/APP-SLUG/builds' -d '{"hook_info":{"type":"bitrise"},"build_params":{"branch":"master","workflow_id":"primary"},"triggered_by":"bitrise_api_doc"}'

-## JSON body
+### JSON body

 The JSON body has to contain at least: